gitopia/gitopia-mirror-action/README.md

 Update values of

-- `gitopiaWallet`: your wallet file pointing to the secret containg your wallet,
+- `gitopiaWallet`: Your wallet file saved as a Github secret,
-- `branch`: the branch to Gitopia your want to push (optional),
+- `branch`: The branch you want to push in Gitopia (optional, default:'master'),
-- `remoteUrl`: your repository remote url created from https://gitopia.org
+- `remoteUrl`: Your Gitopia repository remote_url created from https://gitopia.org